 Sometime in 2000, I picked up a copy of Catan

 .
 Not knowing anything about the game, my wife and I managed to convince another couple to try it with us.
 There was a moment that evening when I realized something special was happening.
 For the first hour, I was simply reading the rules to the others at the table (I still haven't shaken that responsibility).
 By the time we actually started playing, I'm sure that the others were simply humoring me.
 They were probably hoping to get the game over with so that we could move on to something else.
 I don't remember exactly what happened, or even who won the game.
-I just know that at some point, a few turns into the game, someone yelled, "Yes!
+I just know that at some point, someone yelled, "Yes!
 Sheep!
 Whoo Hoo!"
-I knew then that I'd discovered something that would have a tremendous impact on my life.
+I knew then that I'd discovered something special.

 Though I always enjoyed playing games as a child, we didn't really play many games as a family.
 I do remember watching my parents play Backgammon